Transigence/Beginning-Programming/readme.md

 >“You have to honor failure, because failure is just the negative space around success.”
 — R. Nelson (in Wired 06/2004)

 When your program doesn't compile, you feel stupid.
 When it does compile but doesn't do what you want, you feel like a failure.
-But don't let this feeling bring you down – this is what programming is.
+This is what programming is; don't let this feeling bring you down.
 The moment your program compiles and does exactly what you want only exists as the final moment at the very end of the process.
-If your program takes six months to develop, it's six months of feeling stupid, of feeling like a failure, of blow after blow to your ego and self-image.
-Sometimes it hurts and it can be infuriating. _You must fight this feeling and push yourself past it._ We are all in the same boat.
+If your program takes six months to develop, it's six months of blow after blow to your ego and self-image.
+It hurts and it can be infuriating. _Do not let this feeling distract you from your goal!_ We are all in the same boat.
 We are all squishy noodle-brains who think irrationally, take shortcuts, make mistakes, and forget things.
 We don't fully understand the problems we are trying to solve.
 We, in our inglorious failings are trying to use cold, relentless machines to mechanize our poorly-formulated thoughts.
-Our computers expose our inadequacy to ourselves, and sometimes it hurts.
-But the payoff is worth it, for as much as we see what sloppy thinkers we are most of the time, when a project is finished we get a glimpse of the genius we are sometimes capable of.
+Our computers expose our inadequacy to ourselves, and it's humiliating, but the payoff is worth it.
+Much as we see what sloppy thinkers we are most of the time, when a project is finished we get a glimpse of the genius we are sometimes capable of.

 >“Then Dennis and Brian worked on a truly warped version of Pascal, called "A." When we found others were actually trying to create real programs with A, we quickly added additional cryptic features and evolved into B, BCPL, and finally C. We stopped when we got a clean compile on the following syntax:
 `for(;P("\n"),R=;P("|"))for(e=C;e=P("_"+(*u++/8)%2))P("|"+(*u/4)%2);`